 Las Vegas Mayor Carolyn Goodman shares story of cancer fight

-In the first extended interview about her cancer treatment since her diagnosis in January, Goodman describes her fears, family support and a serious infection that laid her low.
+Las Vegas Mayor Carolyn Goodman describes her cancer treatment since her diagnosis in January including her fears, family support and a serious infection.

 For Las Vegas Mayor Carolyn Goodman, the worst part of her second breast cancer diagnosis wasn’t telling her four children she was sick again a decade after her first diagnosis.